lasere77/loggepy/README.md

 ----Warning----
 some of this functionality is not yet implemented

-the application will be updated the ceron updates have to be done manually for the moment you will have to re-download all the python files and you will no longer be left in case replace your entire passwords file which is in password/passeworlds
+the application will be updated, the ceron updates have to be done manually for the moment you will have to re-download all the python files and you will no longer be left in case replace your entire passwords file which is in password/passeworlds